terrierteam/pyterrier_deepimpact/README.md

 pip install --upgrade git+https://github.com/terrierteam/pyterrier_deepimpact.git
 ```

-You will also need a fine-tuned checkpoint (unzipped) for the DeepImpact model from [here](https://drive.google.com/file/d/17I2TWCB2hBSQ-E0Yt2sBEDH2z_rV0BN0/view?usp=sharing).

 ## What does it do?

 A `DeepImpactIndexer` can wrap PyTerrier indexers such as `pt.IterDictIndexer`. `DeepImpactIndexer` requires the following specific parameters: